Government withdraws letter to Apple for compliance with IT Rules | NewsBytes

 What do clauses (v) and (w) say?

 Clause (v) talks about the number of users required to consider a social media intermediary "significant."
-Any platform with over 5 million active users in India will be considered "significant"—iMessage has 25 million active users).
+Any platform with over five million active users in India will be considered "significant"—iMessage has 25 million active users.
 Clause (w) talks about the definition of social media intermediary.

 'Will Apple track originator of message if government asks?'